Godwin-Ani/Exploratory-data-analysis/Lung Cancer/README.md

-This is a random forest model that I made using a lung cancer dataset gotten from kaggle.
-This model is able to make predictions about the cancer status of people using their symptoms as predictors.
+This is a random forest model that predicts the clinical outcome of lung cancer.
+The model takes symptoms as input and it's able to make a decision on the individual lung cancer status with that.

+The model was made using a lung cancer dataset gotten from kaggle.